AWS Provider

 - broad Linux capacity with Spot and On-Demand fallback;

-- coordinator-owned cloud credentials and cost accounting.
+- broker-owned cloud credentials and cost accounting.

 #Commands